 See Section 8 for the processing of personal information about employees.

 NOKUT uses the Public 360 archiving and case management system for electronic recording and storage of documents.
 Public 360 is supplied by Tieto and complies with public standards (NOARK).
 The archive manager has been delegated everyday responsibility for the system and manual archives.

-Applications for approval of qualifications and accreditation/approval of institutions are recorded in eSam, NOKUT's own system, which includes the application portal and institution portal.
+Applications for accreditation/approval of institutions are recorded in NOKUT's institution portal.

 NOKUT processes personal information to fulfil our statutory obligations as laid down in e.g. the Higher Education Act, the Tertiary Vocational Education Act, the Education Act, the Public Administration Act, the Freedom of Information Act and the Archives Act.

 Various types of personal data are recorded in Public 360, such as names, addresses, telephone numbers, email addresses and other relevant information mentioned in inquiries.

 NOKUT is required to make its public mail records available on the Internet, in the Norwegian Electronic Public Records (OEP).
 The records are a systematic and continuous recording of all incoming and outgoing case documents.

 The recording, saving and storing of data take place as required by archiving legislation.

 Institutions enter their applications in our institution portal.
 Information from the Central Coordinating Register for Legal Entities (Enhetsregisteret) is automatically retrieved when the director of the institution logs on to the portal to create an application.
 In order to process applications, we will need to have personal information about the director, the board of directors (if any) and the contact person(s) of the institution.

 There is also some personal data in applications from institutions.
 Applications from institutions with attachments are public documents accessible by any person interested.
 Please note therefore that applications should not contain sensitive personal data or other personal information that should not be made public.